Initializing… System deviation:

 TimeNL

 The Network Time Protocol (NTP) enables internet-connected computers to synchronise their system clocks, so that they are always accurate to within a millisecond.
 Stable and accurate timing is vital for all kinds of applications to function properly.
-Precise timing is needed to decide what order a series of events happened in, for example.
-It's also a fundamental aspect of transaction integrity, logging, auditing, troubleshooting and forensic research.
+Precise timing is crucial for establishing the order in which events occur, and is a fundamental aspect of transaction integrity, logging / auditing, troubleshooting and forensic research.

-TimeNL has been set up by experts at SIDN Labs.
-It's available for anyone to use, free of charge.
-On this website, you'll find full details of the service, and advice on making the best possible use of it.
+Experts at SIDN Labs have set up this reliable NTP service, which we offer free of charge for anyone to use.
+On this website, you will find full details of the service and advice on making the best possible use of TimeNL.

-Select the system you want to work with TimeNL:
+Select the system you want to configure to use TimeNL.

 Settings OSX

-On the screen above, you can specify multiple NTP servers, separated by commas.
-Alternatively, you can use the command line: enter systemsetup -setnetworktimeserver "ntp.time.nl" (then activate using systemsetup -setusingnetworktime on).
-Another option is to add multiple NTP servers directly to the /private/etc/ntp.conf file.
+You can specify multiple NTP servers here, separated by commas.
+On the command line, this can be done via systemsetup -setnetworktimeserver "ntp.time.nl" (activate this using systemsetup -setusingnetworktime on).
+You can also add multiple NTP servers directly to the /private/etc/ntp.conf file.

 Settings Windows step 1